nasa/cumulus-dashboard/localAPI/README.md

 ## `wait-for-stack.sh`

-Helper script used in docker compose to determine when the elasticsearch and localstack containers are up and running.
-This is used in the docker compose files to wait for them before starting the Cumulus API.
+Helper script used in Docker compose to determine when the elasticsearch and localstack containers are up and running.
+This is used in the Docker compose files to wait for them before starting the Cumulus API.

 A side effect of running this script seems to be, that connection attempts to the localstack container to determine if it is ready can cause errors in the localstack logs, but it appears that these are cosmetic and that the stack works as intended when it has come up completely.